 Not all visa refusals or cancellations are valid or sustainable and these decisions, with the right knowledge and expertise, may be reversed.

-If you have received a visa refusal or notice of intent to consider cancellation (NOICC) of your visa, contact us immediately to discuss your options.
-Timing is critical in these situations.
+If you have received a Visa Refusal or Notice of Intent to Consider Cancellation (NOICC) of your Visa, contact ANVS immediately to discuss your options.

 The Administrative Appeals Tribunal (AAT) is an independent authority responsible for hearing visa appeals and reviewing visa cancellations.

 The AAT cannot extend the time for making a valid visa appeal review application so an application for review must be lodged within the time period identified in the visa decision notification letter.

 In conducting a review of migrations decisions, the AAT will consider the case afresh and have the power to change the decision under review.

-The Migration Act and the Migration Regulations specify the decisions that we can review migration decisions, who may seek a migration review of a decision, how an application for migration review must be made, the time limits within which applications for review must be lodged, and the application fee payable.
+The Migration Act and the Migration Regulations specify the migration decisions that can be reviewed, who may seek a review of a migration decision, how an application for migration review must be made, the time limits within which applications for review must be lodged, and the AAT application fee payable.
 The AAT has no power to make exceptions.